-- Assessments from a Registered Nurse Care Coordinator or licensed counselor
+- Assessment interviews and check-ins from a Registered Nurse Care Coordinator or Licensed Counselor Care Coordinator

 - Educational Resources

-- Referral to community resources
+- · Referral to community resources

 - · Referral to informative websites

 Each program has goals to achieve toward self-management success.
 Upon enrollment, your care coordinator will review incentive reimbursements which you may qualify for.
 Based on your condition, these may include items such as test strips and lancets, upper arm blood pressure monitor, bathroom scale (if enrolled in the CHF program only) or peak flow meter.